Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 AI-Powered Code Editors: The New Wave of Android Studio Alternatives

 A major shift in the development landscape since 2024 has been the rise of AI-powered code editors.
 While these tools are not Android-specific IDEs, they are transforming how developers write code for Android and every other platform.
 In 2026, many professional Android developers use an AI editor alongside Android Studio, handling code writing and refactoring in the AI tool while using Android Studio for building, running, and debugging.
+Understanding how to prepare your codebase for these AI tools is critical — see our AI readiness checklist for guidance.

 AI Editors as Companion Tools